baiden00/blockChain/README.md

-# blockChain
+# Implementing a BlockChain in Python

-Implementing a BlockChain in Python
+This repository contains code that implements a simpple Blockchain and it's various transactions